Opinion: This Nobel prize is for all the women fighting for freedom in Iran | KRDO

 One year later, after a ferocious crackdown, the women’s revolt has faded from the headlines.
 But if you thought the lack of global attention meant the cause has died, prepare to be inspired again.

-On Friday, Iranian activist Narges Mohammedi won this year’s Nobel Peace Prize.
-Mohammedi is a prisoner of the regime, but that has done little to quell her passion or her activism.
-Even within the walls of Tehran’s infamous Evin Prison, and despite cumulative jail sentences of more than 30 years and a ban on seeing her husband and her two children, Mohammedi has proven indomitable.
+On Friday, Iranian activist Narges Mohammadi won this year’s Nobel Peace Prize.
+Mohammadi is a prisoner of the regime, but that has done little to quell her passion or her activism.
+Even within the walls of Tehran’s infamous Evin Prison, and despite cumulative jail sentences of more than 30 years and a ban on seeing her husband and her two children, Mohammadi has proven indomitable.

 The Nobel committee awarded her this prestigious prize “for her fight against the oppression of women in Iran and her fight to promote human rights and freedom for all.”
 The committee also recognized “the hundreds of thousands of people who, in the preceding year, have demonstrated against Iran’s theocratic regime’s policies of discrimination and oppression targeting women.”